Browse the Stylebook by letter

 Pronounced “zar-uh-THOO-struh.”
 The ancient Iranian name for Zoroaster.

-Filed in Eastern traditions
+Filed in Zoroastrianism

 Zen Buddhism